NBISweden/workshop-reproducible-research/docs/docker.md

 generated in the other tutorials: `environment.yml`, `Snakefile`, `config.yml`, `code/header.tex`, and `code/supplementary_material.Rmd`.
-The only difference compared to the other tutorials is that we have also included the rendering of the Supplementary Material PDF into the Snakemake workflow as the rule `make_supplementary`.
+The only difference compared to the other tutorials is that we have also included the rendering of the Supplementary Material HTML file into the Snakemake workflow as the rule `make_supplementary`.
 Running all of these steps will take some time to execute (around 20 minutes or so), in particular if you're on a slow internet connection, and result in a 3.75 GB image.